Value-oriented action with impact.

 up to

-can be caused annually by projects that failed due to conflicts.
+can cause annually in projects that have failed due to conflicts.

 I support in recognizing conflicts early, communicating clearly and developing sustainable solutions – especially in times of change.